-AELTC Chairman Ian Hewitt said the aim of the prize money increase was to restore player prize money to levels seen in 2019 before the COVID-19 pandemic broke out.
+AELTC President Ian Hewitt said the aim of increasing prize money is to restore player prize money to levels in 2019 before the COVID-19 pandemic broke out.

-According to the announcement from the tournament organizers All England Lawn Tennis Club (AELTC), the winners and losers of the men's and women's singles finals will also receive prize money corresponding to the 2019 prize money, worth £2.35 million and £1.175 million respectively.
+According to the announcement from the tournament organizers All England Lawn Tennis Club (AELTC), the winners and losers of the men's and women's singles finals will also receive prize money corresponding to the 2019 prize money, worth 2.35 million pounds and 1.175 million pounds respectively.

 The prize money for winners drops to £1.7m in 2021 before rising to £2m in 2022.